Frank Abagnale: United States

-After returning to the United States, 22-year-old Abagnale dressed in a pilot's uniform and traveled around college campuses, passing bad checks and claiming he was there to recruit stewardesses for Pan Am.
-At the University of Arizona, he stated that he was a pilot and a doctor.
-According to Paul Holsen, a student at the time, Abagnale conducted physical examinations on several female college students who wanted to be part of flight crews.
-None of the women were ever enrolled in Abagnale's fictional program, as his autobiography and film depict.
+After returning to the United States, Abagnale traveled around college campuses passing bad checks and claiming to recruit stewardesses for Pan Am.
+At the University of Arizona in 1970, he posed as both a pilot and a physician and conducted physical examinations on female students who believed they were applying to a flight attendant program.
+University of Arizona officials confirmed that Abagnale had interacted with 12 female students.
+None were enrolled in any program, and Abagnale was never employed by Pan Am.

-After Abagnale cashed a personal check made to look like a Pan Am paycheck, on July 30, 1970, in Durham, North Carolina, he again came to the attention of the FBI.
-He was arrested in Cobb County, Georgia, three months later, on November 2, 1970, after cashing 10 fake Pan Am payroll checks in different towns.
-Abagnale escaped from the Cobb County jail and was picked up four days later in New York City.
-He was sentenced to ten years in 1971 for forging checks that totaled less than $1,500, and he received an additional two years for escaping from the local Cobb County jailhouse.
+On July 30, 1970, Abagnale cashed a personal check made to resemble a Pan Am paycheck in Durham, North Carolina, drawing FBI attention.
+He was arrested in Cobb County, Georgia, on November 2, 1970, after cashing ten fake Pan Am payroll checks across five states.
+He escaped from the Cobb County jail and was recaptured four days later in New York City.
+In 1971, he was sentenced to ten years for forging checks totaling less than $1,500, with an additional two years for the jail escape.